 - Claiming guaranteed results or exploiting vulnerable people with promises of success.

 Important Warning: Court case spells should never replace qualified legal advice.
-They are complementary practices that may provide psychological support or help you remain focused, but the resolution of legal issues depends on facts, evidence, and the law.
-If you are involved in a legal matter, consult an expert attorney promptly.
+They may provide psychological support or help you remain focused, but the resolution of legal issues depends on facts, evidence, and the law.
+If you are involved in a legal matter, contact an expert attorney promptly.

 Quick Action Checklist if You’re Facing Legal Issues

-- Contact a qualified attorney as soon as possible.
+- Contact a qualified attorney as soon as possible; seek legal aid if cost is a concern.

-- Preserve evidence and do not alter or destroy documents or records.
+- Preserve evidence and do not alter, destroy, or falsify documents or records.

 - Do not attempt to contact or influence jurors, witnesses, or court officials.

-- Make sure spiritual practices remain symbolic and private—avoid any actions that could be interpreted as tampering or obstruction.
+- Keep spiritual practices symbolic and private—avoid any actions that could be interpreted as tampering or obstruction.

 - If you’re unsure whether an action could affect your case, consult your lawyer first.